Anantha8991/ParkIt/README.md

 ### Deployment

 You can clone it and run it on your Phone or just download the ```ParkIt.apk``` and install it on your Android Phone.
+Some of the gradle files are missing if you want them and want to contribute mail me at- shahilislam@gmail.com.

 ## Built With